Joseph E. Seagram: Thoroughbred racing

 Saragossa, 1894 & 1895 Toronto Cup Handicap winner.

 Seagram bought his first racehorse at the age of 16 and arranged to have it compete in races in Galt.
 He founded Seagram Stables in 1888, building its bloodlines by importing mares in foal from English sires.
 Between 1891 and 1898, his stables won eight consecutive Queen's Plates, Canada's most prestigious horse racing event.
-In total, during his lifetime Joseph Seagram won the race fifteen times, plus his heirs who took over the stable won it another five times.
+During his lifetime, Joseph Seagram won the race a total of fifteen times, with his heirs who took over the stable winning it another five times.

 Seagram played a role in the creation of the Ontario Jockey Club in 1881.
 He was elected to the club's board in 1898 and served as president from 1906 until his death.
 In 1908 helped found the Canadian Racing Association.

 On its formation in 1976, the Canadian Horse Racing Hall of Fame inducted Joseph E. Seagram as part of its inaugural class in the builder's category.